We still need more volunteers. Can you help? Please contact Angela or Emma on 01260 281601

 Please follow & Tweet us at:

 The Chappell Centre has been created as a resource for both the church and the community in Mossley.
 It is an asset of the Parish of Congleton and managed on its behalf by Congleton Team Parish Networking.
-The directors of the Company which is CTP Networking are David Taylor, Heather Kemball, Christine Scott and Helen Harrison.
+The directors of the Company which is CTP Networking are Rev. Ian Enticott, Christine Scott, Helen Harrison and Jonathan Webster.

 Mossley Village Hall